0xPolygon/polygon-docs/docs/zkEVM/spec/evm-differences.md

-This document provides a comprehensive list of differences between the EVM and the Polygon zkEVM.
-The list includes supported EIPs, opcodes, and additional changes made when building the Polygon zkEVM.
+This document provides brief remarks on the differences between the EVM and the Polygon zkEVM.
+Lists of supported and unsupported EIPs, opcodes, and additional changes made when building the Polygon zkEVM, can be found [here](../architecture/protocol/etrog-upgrade.md).

 ### EVM-equivalence